Performing a genome scan with binary traits

 argument is "normal"

-can not account for relationships among individuals in this
+cannot account for kinship relationships among individuals in

 Let’s look at the phenotypes in the cross again.